 Removed all the images from library: remains at 37.1%

 Never opened an image in darkroom to edit, but memory remained used, so thumbnail cache isn't removed from memory when removing them from collection, opening a photo to edit with that amount of memory or more already used will make it painful for sure.

-#7 Updated by Joe Giampaoli about 3 years ago
+#7 Updated by Joe Giampaoli over 3 years ago

 Correct!
 Actually they loaded much faster and memory is at 3.4% with the same set of images.
 But then my RAW thumbs look crappy.
 Ah!
 Decisions!
 Still I think I like it better with that option disabled.
 Super fast!
 So I'll leave it that way from now on because I do work with some really huge files from Real Estate clients and they have really crazy huge res cameras...